vegaprotocol/specs/0000-TEMP-template-notes.md

 ### Limitations

-Are there any issues we wanted to address but could not e.g., core rewrite ro CometBFT limtitaion
+Are there any issues we wanted to address but could not e.g., A core rewrite or CometBFT limtitaion

 ## Context / Problem Statement 2